-- For IPA: the EU Acquis related to the project / For ENPI: the relevant field of co-operation with the EU and the EU Acquis related to the project.
-(Article 2 of the Work plan) - Mandatory results (Article 3 of the Work plan) - MS administration involved in the Twinning project as mentioned in Article 5 of the Twinning Contract - The period of execution .
-(Article 2 of the Twinning Contract)
+- Under IPA: the EU Acquis related to the project / Under ENPI: the relevant field of co-operation with the EU and the EU Acquis related to the project.
+(Article 2 of the Work plan) - Mandatory results (Article 3 of the Work plan) - MS administration involved in the Twinning project as mentioned in Article 5 of the Twinning Contract - The period of execution (Article 2 of the Twinning Contract)

 - Definition of the mandatory results and the benchmarks to be achieved (Articles 3 and 4 of the Work plan).
-(Please note that for changes concerning the means used for implementation, the time schedule and dates, and the identity of non-key MS' short term experts an addendum is not needed). - Identity of the MS and BC Project Leaders, the RTA and the main MS short-term experts (Article 6 of the Work plan) - Interruption or termination of the Twinning contract before completion - Suspending the funding or lifting the suspension of funding for a twinning project - Major reallocations beyond 15% of the total Twinning Budget (see below)
+(Please note that for changes concerning the means used for implementation, the time schedule and dates, and the identity of non-key MS short term experts an addendum is not needed). - Identity of the Lead MS and BC Project Leaders and of the RTA. - \Major reallocations beyond 15% of the total Twinning Budget (see below).

-Under IPA, including Transition Facility, the binding opinion of the Steering Committee at Headquarters shall be requested on the above mentioned proposed changes except for the change of the BC Project Leader or the main MS short term experts.
+Under IPA, the binding opinion of the Steering Committee at Headquarters shall be requested on the above mentioned proposed changes except for the change of the BC Project Leader or for the budgetary reallocations beyond 15 %..